 Is there something specific that is holding you back from starting your own creative kids club?
 Is it money?
 Time?
 Insecurities?

-While helping other women kick-start and grow their crafting clubs and running our own club over the past two years, we’ve noticed a very common thread of myths and doubts that exist around the idea of launching your a club.
+After helping dozens of women kick-start and grow their crafting clubs we’ve noticed a very common thread of myths and doubts that exist around the idea of launching your a club.

 These myths and doubt that are floating around out there are keeping people from pursuing their dream of working with children in a creative environment.

-Here are our top 4 myths of starting and running a kids crafting club:
+In today's blog we are going to share the top 4 myths of starting and running a kids crafting club.

 Not to worry, you don't need formal education to run an at-home or after school kids crafting club.
 Gone are the days of spending 2 to 5 years obtaining certification or a qualification before you can lift a finger and start earning money.